ZPI-2024-25/KubernetesAccessManager/docs/authorization.md

 ### Mapping roles to permissions

 To use KAM, a resource of type ConfigMap must be defined before installation, with the keys `role-map` and optionally `subrole-map`.
 The configuration can be modified while KAM is running.
 The name and namespace of the ConfigMap must be specified in the environment variables `ROLEMAP_NAMESPACE` and `ROLEMAP_NAME`.
-Default values are the namespace `"default"` and the name `"role-map"`.
+Default values are the namespace `default` and the name `role-map`.

 The fields for defining roles and subroles are the same and include the following: